ArturoDent/find-and-transform/searchInPanel.md

 * `Search in File(s)`  opens the Search Panel with the selected filename or filename.
 * `Search in Folder(s)` opens the Search Panel with the selected folder or folder.

 For either of the above Explorer context menu options you can select either multiple files or folders.
 Then right-click to bring up the context menu and choose `Search in File(s)` or `Search in Folder(s)`.
-Currently, choosing a mix of files and folders is not supported but that will be supported soon.
+Currently, choosing a mix of files and folders is not supported.

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/contextExplorer.gif?raw=true" width="700" height="300" alt="demo of Explorer file context menus"/>